 Left to right: Native Baptisia australis, Senna obtusifolia, Thermopsis villosa, natives Cercis canadensis and Cladrastis kentukea, invasive Albizia julibrissin, Dolichos lablab.

-Since ancient times, legumes have been cultivated across the globe for human consumption.
+Since ancient times, legumes have been cultivated across the globe for food.
 They are dependable and easy to grow, with low water use and the capacity to improve rather than deplete the soil.
 They are a food rich in protein, fiber, essential amino acids, vitamins, and minerals and mostly low in fat.
-The dried seeds, known as pulses, have a long shelf life during which they maintain their nutritional value.
 Regular consumption of legumes has been linked to the prevention of several chronic diseases.
-Crop legumes are usually divided into several categories:

 - Pod beans are harvested when the pods are young and tender and the entire fruit is eaten fresh as a vegetable.
 These include the common bean—green bean, French bean, snap bean, string bean, yellow wax bean—(Phaseolus vulgaris, indigenous to the Americas) along with snow pea and sugar snap pea (Pisum sativum var. macrocarpon, native to the Mediterranean region and Near East), fava or broad bean (Vicia faba, native to north Africa and southwest Asia), and red noodle bean (Vignaunguiculata ssp. sesquipedalis, originating in southeast Asia).